jyp/PLT-Course/Exam/Exam.markdown

 What is printed?

-Translate the function `f` and its call to a language that does not support call by reference, but only call by value, by using pointers.
+Translate the function `f` and its call to a language that does not support call by reference, but only call by value, by using pointers (use operators * and &).
 You are not allowed to change anything else.
 In particular, the "algorithm", the declatations of x and y must remain the same.

 Alt: other calling conventions.